TheAbhilash23/AbhilashSGBProject/README.md

 <h1>AbhilashSGBProject</h1>

-This repository contains a project on "Prediction of customer credit risk of South German Bank" whose problem statement and requirement was shared by iNeuron.ai .
+This repository contains a project on <b>"Prediction of customer credit risk of South German Bank"</b> whose problem statement and requirement was shared by iNeuron.ai .

 I have used PYTHON, HTML, CSS for webdevelopment, AI and ML modelling and Django and Django Rest Framework to carry out the tasks.